sivertveseth/Master-thesis/README.md

 ## Folder structure
 - **R**/ — Contains all R scripts used for data cleaning, statistical analyses, and figure generation.
 Scripts are numbered in the oder they should be run.
 - **figures**/ — Contains all figures used in the thesis in .png format.
+Not all figures were generated in R - some were created in Canva or draw.io and are included here for completeness.

 ## Notes on reproducibility
 Tables were generated in R but formatted manually in Word for the final thesis.